elunna/nerfhack-changelog/README.md

 * Significantly lowered the odds of luckstones generating randomly; increased the odds of other gray stones
 * Unicorn gems are used up when they yield Luck.

+### Object materials
+* Ported from xNetHack/EvilHack
+* Items can appear in all types of materials now.

 ### Object Properties
 The object properties patch exists in a handful of variants - the code used for NerfHack was taken from Hack'EM, which was taken from EvilHack, which in turn was taken from GruntHack and then modified significantly.